Clint Boling

-Clint Boling (born May 9, 1989) is an American former professional football guard who spent his entire eight-year career with the Cincinnati Bengals of the National Football League (NFL).
+Clint Boling (born May 9, 1989) is an American former professional football player who spent his entire eight-year career as a guard for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was selected by the Bengals in the fourth round of the 2011 NFL draft.

 Early life

 Boling played at Chattahoochee High School in Johns Creek, Georgia, where he was named to The Atlanta Journal-Constitution Class AAAAA First-team Offense.
 He started as a tight end his sophomore year before moving to offensive line and defensive end his junior and senior years; he led his team to the playoffs his senior season.
 He also started for the basketball team.
 In 2006, he was named to the school's Gridiron Hall of Fame.

 College career

-The Alpharetta native played at UGA from 2007-2010 where he was all-SEC three times and a freshman all-American.
+The Alpharetta native played at the University of Georgia from 2007 to 2010 where he was All-SEC selection three times and a freshman all-American.
 Boling finished his career with 49 career starts at right tackle, right guard and left tackle.
 As a senior in 2010, he was named an All-American by Pro Football Weekly.
 He was named All-SEC First-team by the SEC coaches and second-team by the Associated Press.
 He was selected to play in the annual Senior Bowl.
 He majored in Risk Management and Insurance.